Missouri county aerial photographs produced by the Agriculture Stabilization and Conservation Service.

-This is a typescript of a diary by Henry Beeson Flanner describing his travels between Mount Pleasant, Ohio, and Lake Spring in Dent County, Missouri, where he purchased land.
-There is also a pamphlet, circa 1936, by Anna Flanner Buchanan concerning the Flanner family.
+The Henry Beeson Flanner Collection contains photocopies of a typescript diary by Henry Beeson Flanner describing his travels between Mount Pleasant, Ohio and Lake Spring in Dent County, Missouri, where he purchased land.
+Also included is a pamphlet by Anna Flanner Buchanan concerning the Flanner family.

 An artificial collection of photographs of the greater Rolla-St. James region in Missouri, including Crawford, Dent, Phelps, Maries, and Pulaski counties.